-Vietnam has the third largest population in South East Asia (after Indonesia and Philippines) and is ranked 15th in the world, in terms of total population, reaching 96.24 million according to the latest population survey in April 2019.
-The rural population accounts for approximately 65.6%.
+Vietnam has the third largest population in South East Asia (after Indonesia and Philippines) and is ranked 15th in the world, in terms of total population, reaching 96.2 million according to the latest population survey by GSO (General Statistics Office).
+The rural population accounts for approximately 64.1%.

 The city of Hanoi covers a large urban and rural area in the north of the country.
-The registered population was around 8.05 million as recorded by the survey.

-Ho Chi Minh City, the primary economic hub for Vietnam, had a population of more than 10 million.
+Ho Chi Minh City, the primary economic hub for Vietnam, had a population of more than 9 million.
 However, the actual population of Ho Chi Minh City (and Hanoi, to a lesser extent) is likely to be significantly higher due to unrecorded migration from rural areas.
 In addition, Ho Chi Minh City is also bordered by the established industrial and urban areas of Binh Duong, Dong Nai and Long An Provinces, which arguably extend the City's limits into these provinces.